RR218/Cari/README.md

 It acts as a filter to reduce unanted search results <br>

 ## FYI:
-"Cari" is a malay word that translate to "Find" in english.
+"Cari" is a malay word that translates to "Find" in english.